SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 Ookii.CommandLine for C++ comes with two scripts, one to generate a stand-alone parser, and one to generate [subcommands](Subcommands.md).

-These two scripts require [PowerShell Core or PowerShell 6](https://github.com/powershell/powershell) or later, which is available for Windows and other platforms such as Linux.
+These two scripts require [PowerShell 6](https://github.com/powershell/powershell) or later, which is available for Windows and other platforms such as Linux.
 Note, even on Windows, the new cross-platform PowerShell is required; the scripts use features not available in Windows PowerShell.
-The scripts were tested with PowerShell 7.2.
+The scripts were tested with PowerShell 7.3.

-Both of these scripts generate code that creates a `parser_builder` and adds arguments to it.
+These scripts generate code that creates a `parser_builder` and adds arguments to it.
 It doesn't offer any features that manually writing code doesn't, it's just a more convenient way to do it.

+This article first describes the attributes used to annotate your code, before explaining how each script must be used.

-For information on how to generate these files as part of your build process, [see here](#including-the-scripts-in-your-build-process).
+For information on how to include code generation as part of your build process, [see here](#including-the-scripts-in-your-build-process).

 ## Argument attributes